blue-build/legacy-template/README.md

 Installed packages (RPMs):
 - Extensions (currently tied to pre-installed extensions listed below, I will try to find the way to remove it)
+- System76 Scheduler (for performance improvement by adjusting task priorities)

 Added extensions:
 - Blur My Shell
 - OpenWeather
 - Caffeine
+- System76 Scheduler (needed for integration with Gnome)

 Note: Flatpaks below are not separated in the system + user remote.
 This will maybe get implemented in the future.